 When you use more than one drug, it complicates detox, recovery, and leading a sober life.
 One of the most dangerous combinations of substances includes benzos and alcohol.
-If you have multiple addictions that you would like to overcome, Bayview Recovery in Portland, OR, has addiction treatment programs that address both dependencies.
+If you have multiple addictions that you would like to overcome, Bayview Recovery in Tacoma, WA, has addiction treatment programs that address both dependencies.
 Keep reading to find out more.

 Are you battling mental health conditions, such as depression and anxiety, causing you to use substances like benzodiazepines and alcohol?
 If so, you need to know that you’re not alone.
 With our polysubstance addiction treatment program, you will get the tools to manage your mental health conditions without substances.
 To learn more about our treatment options at Bayview Recovery, contact us today at 855.478.3650.